- Cirrus 820 Review and Guide - March 27, 2022

 Are RV toilet seats universal?

-No – they do tend to be slightly different in shape/size, so it’s best to contact the manufacturer or check their website for a replacement if you need one.
+No – Each RV toilet seat on any respective unit do tend to be slightly different in shape/size, so it’s best to contact the manufacturer or check their website for a replacement if you need one.

 Do RV toilets smell?